- Find a Detailer

 Finally, after earning the IDA Certified Detailer - Skills Validated certification you may also apply to become a Recognized Trainer and begin offering IDA Certification yourself!

-No. The CD in A Day events are an evaluation of a detailer's skill and not a training course.
+No. The IDA Certification Events are an evaluation of a detailer's skills and not a training course.
 Programs will include an overview of materials to be covered but do not guarantee certification.

 Some events will have registration directly through the host and others will have registration through the IDA.
 Each certification event listed on the Community Calendar will have an individual link you can use to register.